Barmada-Lab/lab-tools/README.md

 ## What's this?

 cytomancer is a collection of tools designed around the needs of Sami Barmada's Lab at the University of Michigan.
-The contents of this collection are oriented towards bioimage analysis.
+The contents of this collection are mostly oriented towards bioimage analysis.

 ## Requirements